HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 #### Leave Of Absence:
 While on Leave of Absence, you are exempt from the quota and you are allowed to attend any events that may occur while your LOA is active, however we advise you to take a break from the game while your LoA is ongoing as your health always takes priority.

+#### Manual shift logging:
+When manual shift logging is in place, you will have to manually start your shift using /shift start and end it using /shift end in #shift-commands.
+To end your shift you need to attach image evidence.
+Valid evidence is any screenshot of you in the Security team showing your entire Roblox client taken during the shift.

 # Section 3 - Operations

 ## 3.1 Facility Codes